 Dark Chocolate Peanut Butter Blender Pudding Recipe

 Unlike many pudding recipes, which require that you stand and stir for several minutes, this recipe is made almost entirely in a blender in a matter of minutes.
 The results are silky and luscious.
-The heat from the milk cooks the eggs, but I still recommend that you start with good quality pastured eggs that you can trust.
+The heat from the heavy cream cooks the eggs, but I still recommend that you start with good quality pastured eggs that you can trust.
 Serves 4-6

 1 1/2 cups bittersweet chocolate chips (use semisweet chocolate for a sweeter pudding)